rezervemoney/gitbooks/mechanics-rzr/game-theory-mechanics.md

 ## Bonding as a Commitment Game: The (4-4-4) Model

-Bonding in RZR is framed as a time-commitment game: users lock assets to mint discounted RZR, but only receive them over three auto-restaked four-day cycles, aligning long-term commitment with yield capture.&#x20;
+Bonding in RZR is framed as a time-commitment game: users lock assets to mint discounted RZR, but only receive them over three auto-restaked four-day cycles, aligning long-term commitment with yield capture.

 By automating restaking, the protocol removes strategic timing frictions (when to claim and restake), ensuring that the dominant strategy is to bond early for maximal compounding rather than waiting or free-riding on others’ actions.